rancher/rke2-docs/docs/add-ons/rke2-security-responder.md

 - Hostnames, cluster names, company names, or other identifying labels
 - IP addresses as payload fields
 - Configuration file contents beyond the specific metadata listed above

-Requests are processed through Scarf for metadata enrichment.
-Scarf is an open-source artifact analytics platform that collects aggregate, non-personally identifiable telemetry to help us understand project adoption.
-It is well known and approved for usage in CNCF projects.

 ## Changing default options